 This article discusses loading a scanned map into Surfer to digitize the data and create a vector base map.
+We also have a webinar on this topic: Create Dynamic Models from Scanned Maps with Surfer (recorded with Surfer 18).

 Surfer can create a base map from many different file formats.
 If you have a scanned image, you will need to georeference and digitize the scanned data to obtain XY data (and possibly add attribute information), export to a vector format, and create the base map from vector file.